 Every mediator has their own style.
 Our purpose is to enable you and your partner to reach your own agreements regarding your children, finances, and property.
 It is important that both of you trust me to do this job; to remain neutral at all times.
-This is why I offer a free 1/2 hour consult.
+This is why I offer a free 15-minute Orientation.
 You do not have to spend a dime until you are absolutely sure that I am a good fit for your case.

 I am both a “facilitative” and “evaluative” mediator.
 I am trained to aid in resolving conflict.
 With the permission of both parties, I may make suggestions and recommendations based on my experience.

 I have been a family lawyer for over 23 years, and a Certified Family Law Specialist since 2008.
 I am a litigator, and I know what happens in Family Court.
 More often than not, I have “won” in court.
 However, the small reward of winning one hearing does not recover the money spent and years lost.
 Most people do not have the financial resources to fund a trial.

 I am a believer in purpose.
 Just because you are going through a divorce does not mean you or your spouse is a bad person.
 Most people, with help from a trained mediator, can reach a resolution that they can live with.
 In most cases, I believe a mediated outcome is better than any litigated outcome.